xu-qingxin/xu-qingxin.github.io/_projects/1_project.markdown

     </div>
 </div>
 <div class="caption">
     What attitudes did the disputing spouses convey in family dispute resolutions?
-How did they scale or dialogically frame these attitudes?
+How did they frame these attitudes?
     What are the similarities or differences in their attitudes and their framing of the attitudes?
-What can we know about the disputants' textually constructed identity vis-à-vis their preferences in the attitudes and their framing of the attitudes?
+What can we know about the disputants' textually constructed identity?
 </div>

 For more details about this project, check my recent or upcoming [research outputs](/research/).